Sich

-The Zaporizhian Sich was the fortified capital of the Zaporozhian Cossacks, located on the Dnieper River, in the 16th–18th centuries in the area of what is today Ukraine.
+The Zaporozhian Sich was the fortified capital of the Zaporozhian Cossacks, located on the Dnieper, in the 16th–18th centuries in the area of what is now Ukraine.
 The Sich Rada was the highest organ of government in the Zaporozhian Host, or army of the Zaporozhian Cossacks.
 The Danubian Sich was the fortified settlement of those Zaporozhian Cossacks who later settled in the Danube Delta.